TaraBlackburn/crowd-sound-affect/README.md

 | Neutral |             Approval |          Approval |             Approval |                   Disapproval |          Disapproval |          Disapproval |          Disapproval |
 ![shuffled_8_test](https://user-images.githubusercontent.com/61055286/129239920-b92cad62-a77b-4a9e-b7f1-c6a85776ac5e.png)

-The graph below shows spectrograms that were converted in BGR color scheme, this is a little easier for the human eyes to read.
+The graph below shows spectrograms that were converted in BGR color scheme, this is a little easier for the human eyes to recognize some patterns.
 There are 3 images with a density of amplitude on the bottom, each a different class (Neutral, Disapproval and Approval).
 Normally Approval's amplitude is condensed at the top, but the last image is showing more amplitude at the bottom.
 This is where Independent component analysis could help distinguish if there is both approval or another emotion within the crowd.

 Labels of the images in order: